rdo-infra/ci-config/README.rst

-rdo-infra
+ci-config
 =========
-Repository for hosting common bits used across different RDO infrastructure related projects.
+Repository for Jenkins and general CI configuration for RDO.